junxit/us-congress-bills-116/metadata.md

 - 2019-09-26 — Introduced in Senate
 - 2019-09-26 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2019-11-06 — Committee on Energy and Natural Resources Subcommittee on Energy.
+Hearings held.
+With printed Hearing: S.Hrg.
+116-344.
+- 2019-11-19 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2019-12-17 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski with an amendment in the nature of a substitute.
+Without written report.
+- 2019-12-17 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski with an amendment in the nature of a substitute.
+Without written report.
+- 2019-12-17 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 356.